Site will be unavailable for maintenance from June. 4, 11:30 p.m., to June 5, 12:30 a.m. ET. Thank you for your patience!

-Even before birth, brain development speeds along at a breakneck pace, millions of neural connections happening by the minute.
+Even before birth, brain development speeds along at a breakneck pace, with millions of neural connections happening by the minute.
 Bones grow, muscles strengthen, motor control increases, language blossoms, and a child’s first relationships form.

-All of this groundwork for everything that follows — starting and staying in school, growing into young adulthood and entering the workforce, becoming parents, making a positive mark on the world.
+All of this groundwork for everything that follows — starting and staying in school, growing into young adulthood and entering the workforce, becoming parents, and making a positive mark on the world.

 That is, if.

 Only if that life has begun with certain conditions present.

 Safety.
 A loving, responsive caregiver.
 Learning opportunities and stimulation.
 Access to nutrition and health care.

 For any child, the conditions present (or absent) in the early years have long-term effects on his or her development.
 In fact, many issues facing adults in impoverished communities trace back to those early childhood years.

 In households affected by extreme poverty or HIV, when caregivers face difficulties providing for the needs of the children in their care, let alone their own needs, frustration can lead them to cope in unhealthy ways — through abuse or neglect, or even by placing their children into exploitative situations.

 When young children live under those conditions over time, they suffer long-term consequences to their learning, behavior and both physical and mental health, including lower test scores in adolescence and greater risk of heart disease in adulthood.